Have you ever asked either question about any project that loomed in front of you?

 Since it is not just mission accomplishment we are looking for, we are also looking for safety, effectiveness, and efficiency.

-Example #3: Yes, if we could accomplish the if one of two conditions could change; 1) we can accomplish the mission in another location where 2-wheel drive trucks can operate successfully, 2) we could use 4-wheel drive trucks that are large enough.
+Example #3: Yes, if we could accomplish the if one of two conditions could change; 1) we can accomplish the mission in another location where 2-wheel drive vehicles can operate successfully, 2) we could use 4-wheel drive vehicles that are large enough.
 And for this conversation let’s say that moving the location isn’t feasible.

 “What is the solution?”